patternfly/chatbot/packages/module/patternfly-docs/content/extensions/chatbot/examples/UI/UI.md

 ### Drawer with search actions

-The conversation history drawer supports additional customization through `searchActionStart` and `searchActionEnd` props, which allow you to add controls before and after the search input field.
+You can customize the search experience within the conversation history drawer via the `searchActionStart` and `searchActionEnd` props, which provide additional search controls before and after the input field.
 These props are useful for adding filtering, sorting, or other search-related functionality.

 You can also add a visual divider between the drawer head and the title by setting `hasDrawerHeadDivider` to `true`.